ElanDeyan/state_invariant_checker/README.md

 ## Usage

-Wrap your app or a specific widget subtree with the StateInvariantChecker widget.
-Define your invariants as pure functions (without side effects) that return a bool indicating whether the invariant holds true.
+Wrap a `StatefulWidget` with the `StateInvariantChecker` widget.
+Define your invariants as pure functions (without side effects) that return a `bool` indicating whether the invariant holds true.

 Example: